Health and Safety Plan

 The safety of our students and staff at Ashley Ballet Arts Academy is always our primary concern.

-When classes are able to move onsite, all individuals on the premises will abide by the following plan.
-This plan will remain fluid in order to adjust to changing circumstances and advice from the CDC, as well as state and federal authorities.
+When classes are able to take place onsite, all individuals on the premises will abide by the following plan.
+This plan will remain fluid in order to adjust to changing circumstances and information available.

 ABAA is providing its best effort to create a safe environment for its students.
 This Health and Safety Plan does not express any guarantee, promise, or assurance, or represent 100% effectiveness against the spread of disease.
 It is meant to augment the guidelines set forth by the CDC, state, and federal authorities, and can only be as effective as official guidance in combination with the public’s willingness to follow them.

 We want to thank all of our patrons for helping us maintain a strong track record of zero COVID-19 outbreaks associated with our school over the course of the pandemic.
 Your care and caution have helped us create a safe and enjoyable space to share our love for dance!

 ABAA staff and patrons will follow best practices for the prevention of the spread of COVID-19 and other contagious disease, including:

 - Masks are optional while present at our facilities.

 - Parents of dancers aged 8 and under may wait in the lobby.